colebaril/Website/content/posts/mosquito-activity-and-weather/index.en.md

 All model fits and assumptions were assessed with the [DHARMa package](https://www.rdocumentation.org/packages/DHARMa/versions/0.4.5) (v0.4.4; Hartig, 2021); multicollinearity was assessed with the [performance package](https://www.rdocumentation.org/packages/performance/versions/0.9.1) (v0.8.0; Lüdecke et al., 2021); and figures were created with the [ggplot2 package](https://ggplot2.tidyverse.org/) (v3.3.5; Wickham, 2016).
 Note that figure scales are log10 transformed after first adding 1 to better visualize patterns.

 {{< admonition note "Note" >}}
-All statistical analyses was carried out by [Dr. Steffi LaZerte](https://steffilazerte.ca/).
+All statistical analyses were carried out by [Dr. Steffi LaZerte](https://steffilazerte.ca/).
 {{< /admonition >}}

 ## 3 Results